mecid/mecid.github.io/_posts/2019-06-19-building-forms-with-swiftui.md

 }
 ```

 Here we have a simple *SettingsStore* class which conforms to *BindableObject* protocol.
-The single requirement is *didChanged* property. *SwiftUI* uses this property to understand when something is changed, and as soon as changes appear, it rebuilds the depending views.
+The single requirement is *didChange* property. *SwiftUI* uses this property to understand when something is changed, and as soon as changes appear, it rebuilds the depending views.

 Another interesting point here is the usage of *Combine* framework.
 We use notification center publisher to subscribe on *UserDefaults* changes.
 As soon as *UserDefault* values change we get a notification and then we send it to *didChange* property.
 I will try to cover an introduction to *Combine* framework in future posts.
 But for now, you have to know that every change in *UserDefaults* sends *Void* value to *didChange* property, which triggers *View* rebuild process.